 How do you define “profile”?
 Is it a group or malware?

 We define “profile” broadly as anything with intent, opportunity, and capability to cause harm.
-For the Red Canary Intelligence Team, a profile may be a group (either named by Red Canary or another team), a malware family, or a tool.
+For the Red Canary Intelligence Team, a profile may be a group (either named by Red Canary or another team), a tool, or a campaign.

 Why isn’t there much information in some of the profiles?